What is bariatric surgery?

 There are different specific risks for the different types of bariatric surgery.
 For example, lap band surgery is safer than gastric bypass.
 Ask your GP and surgeon what risks do you face?

 What can I expect after bariatric surgery?

 You will need to make significant lifestyle changes after bariatric surgery to lose weight and keep it off.
 For example, you will need to follow dietary guidelines, and you'll probably take vitamins or other supplements for life.
 Your weight loss program will also involve increased physical activity.

 After the surgery, you'll start with liquid foods.
 Over the next few weeks you'll change to pureed food, then solid food.
 Your meals will be much smaller and you may have to stop drinking with meals due to your small stomach.

 In some cases, people will initially lose weight but then their body becomes used to the changes made during the surgery and they can regain some of the weight.

 What are the alternatives to bariatric surgery?

-The alternatives to bariatric surgery are lifestyle changes, such as diet and exercise, or lifestyle changes combined with weight-loss medications.
-You can get professional help with this: ask your doctor.

-Last reviewed: January 2021

-New entry | There are different specific risks for the different types of bariatric surgery.
-For example, lap band surgery is safer than gastric bypass.
-Ask your GP and surgeon what risks do you face?

-What can I expect after bariatric surgery?

-You will need to make significant lifestyle changes after bariatric surgery to lose weight and keep it off.
-For example, you will need to follow dietary guidelines, and you'll probably take vitamins or other supplements for life.
-Your weight loss program will also involve increased physical activity.

-After the surgery, you'll start with liquid foods.
-Over the next few weeks you'll change to pureed food, then solid food.
-Your meals will be much smaller and you may have to stop drinking with meals due to your small stomach.

-In some cases, people will initially lose weight but then their body becomes used to the changes made during the surgery and they can regain some of the weight.

-What are the alternatives to bariatric surgery?

 The alternatives to bariatric surgery are lifestyle changes, such as diet and exercise, or lifestyle changes combined with weight-loss medicines.
 You can get professional help with this: ask your doctor.

 Last reviewed: January 2021